 All required peer observations must be documented in CIITS.

 Peer observers will be selected on a voluntary basis to establish a district pool, taking into consideration teacher certification and common core areas in elementary, middle, and high school levels.
 All peer observation documentation will be accessed only by the evaluatee.

-A district pool of peer observers will be assigned from district office, based on grade level, content area, growth areas, and principal input.
+A district list of certified observers will be kept by the district PGES contact.

+Peer observers and observation windows will be assigned by the immediate supervisor in consultation with the teacher or other professional.
+An alternate observer and/or observation window may be assigned, if needed, due to extenuating circumstances.

 3. Student Voice